clementineboulet/react-nano-degree/reactnd-project-myreads-master/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is Clementine Boulet's project for the final assessment project for Udacity's React Fundamentals course.
+I used the static example of the CSS and HTML markup template provided, and customized it to make it work using basic react and routers code.
+The app.js file is conserving the state of the app during the user's time on the page.
+It manage the state of the router and render the apropriate page depending of the route of chosen by the user.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+I decided to reuse codes by creating 2 components, Book and Bookshelf, that takes care of managing and displaying each book/bookshelf, and be easily reusable inside the 2 pages, the main (DisplayPage) and the search (Searchpage) pages.

 ## TL;DR